Table of Contents

 - With indoor sessions, have a designated area that is free from clutter or where you can easily make space.

 - Keep the times regular and keep that part of the day free.
-Don’t fret if you miss a session but try to make it up the following week or better still get one in beforehand and bank it.
+Don’t fret if you miss a session but try to make it up the following week or get one in beforehand and bank it.

 - Warming up beforehand will get not only your body but your mind into gear.
 Cool down and stretch afterward as you start mentally rewarding yourself.